 When I came to Warsaw, you had to cross the border between Russia and Germany.
-It wasn't dangerous, but still there are some problems because this was illegal basically.
-And I stayed in Warsaw for several months under the Nazis.
+It wasn't dangerous, but still there are some problems because under the Nazis.
 And I waited for permission to take the finals.
 It never came.